 Click here to see John Quincy Adams wreath laying ceremony which took place on July 12, 2021.

-HISTORIC TOURS OF THE CHURCH AND CRYPT WILL START AGAIN ON APRIL 18 FOR THE 2022 SEASON.
-TOURS WILL END ON NOVEMBER 11.
+HISTORIC TOURS OF THE CHURCH AND CRYPT FROM APRIL 17 TO NOVEMBER 11 FOR THE 2023 TOUR SEASON.

 There is no admission fee, but donations are welcome as the program is funded through the gifts of visitors.
 The suggested donation is $5.00 for adults and $4.00 for seniors and students.
 Children under 12 are free.
 No reservation is necessary, unless it is a larger group.